Learn about actual and potential costs

 What actions do you take to correct or compensate for any inaccuracies found in your databases?

 When was the last time you received a complaint about the accuracy of your data?
 What did you do to resolve this dispute?

-What is the reasoning behind the pricing model you plan to apply to my software?
-Would you consider applying any other pricing models to my software?
+What is the reasoning behind the pricing model you apply to GIS software?
+Would you consider applying any other pricing models to GIS software?

 How much network growth does your pricing model accommodate before the initial price is raised?